Punnamrithvika/FarmFresh/README.md

 - **Other:** Incorporating various libraries and tools to enhance functionality and streamline development.

 ## Contributing
-We welcome contributions from the community to help us improve and expand FarmFresh.
+We welcome contributions from the community to help us improve and expand FarmFresh Connect.
 To contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch:
     ```sh